milos85vasic/Multiplatform-SDK-Template/README.md

   - iOS SDK
   - Example application that uses iOS SDK

-Both Android and iOS use C++ core (native library).
-On top of this, OS-specific features are added.
+Both Android and iOS SDKs use C++ core (native library).
+On the top of this, OS-specific features are added.

 ## Operating systems